maguec/GCP-Secure-Memorystore-Golang/README.md

 # GCP-Secure-Memorystore-Golang

-Example for connecting to GCP Memorystore using Golang.
+Example for connecting to GCP Memorystore using Golang using IAM authenticaion and TLS certificates

 The terraform stores the following settings in [Secret Manager](https://cloud.google.com/secret-manager/docs)